MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-participants-and-guests.md

 ## Allow chat in meetings

-This is a per-participant setting.
+This setting is a per-participant setting.
 This setting controls whether meeting chat is allowed in the user's meeting.

 <a name="bkparticipantsandguests"> </a>